What Is A Second Charge Mortgage?

 What are the pros of taking out a second charge mortgage?

-- Borrow money without remortgaging your property; buy to let, or investment properties can also be used as security
+- Able to borrow money without remortgaging your property; buy to let, or investment properties can also be used as security.

 - Most mortgage products have a fixed rate.
 An early repayment charge becomes payable if the debt is paid off before the specified expiry date.
-A second charge loan is a solution to this charge, which can often amount to thousands
+A second charge loan is a solution to avoiding charge (which can often amount to thousands of pounds).

-- Low credit scores acceptable on many plans
+- Low credit scores acceptable on many second charge mortgage plans.

-- As repayments are calculated over a longer-term, this can help clients who have been declined a personal loan or have a bespoke loan requirement and need to keep the monthly cost down
+- Repayments are calculated over a longer-term - this can help clients who have been declined a personal loan or have a bespoke loan requirement and need to keep their monthly cost down.

 - Interest-only repayment options are available with some lenders, which helps keep the monthly fees low.
 Even third charges can be sourced.